chezearth-personal/slack-alarm-service/README.md

 Logging is done with popular libraries `Winston` and `Morgan`, which are disabled during testing.
 The Apache format is used, and the output is written to stdout.

 The `swagger project start` phrase sets the node environment to "development".
 The node environment is set to "production" on the docker images.
 A `production.yaml` config file has been added.

+### 6. Develop Unit Tests and Write the Code for the Controllers

+> Label: develop-tests-and-code-for-controllers

+`alarms.test.js` was developed with `alarms.ts` for alarms controller.
+Tests are run off the mock data returned by the `findAlarms()` function in the `alarm/mocks/alarms.ts` module.

+The data are created and read from the test database.
+The environment variable, `CLEAN_TEST`, determines if all data are cleaned out at the end of the test.
+This variable needs to be set to 'true', 'yes', 't' or 'y' (case insensitive) for this to happen -- any other value will leave the data in after the test.

+To test the routing properly, the test checks the GET-all-user-tasks call for _each_ user.
+The struture of the test logic dictates that these calls are made at the end of the tasks suite.